ibm-cloud-docs/vpc/lb-ts-faulted.md

 {: troubleshoot}
 {: support}

-Use the information in this topic to troubleshoot a back-end member in your pool with a status of `faulted`.
+Use the following information to troubleshoot a back-end member in your pool with a status of `faulted`.
 {: shortdesc}

 The back-end member under your pool displays a status of `faulted`.